jpbrab0/pattern-matching-article/README.md

 ## Variables in the Elixir

-> Throughout the article we will see about the corresponding pattern and to make sense of the writings understand a little about how to vary the elixir.
+> Throughout the article we will see about the corresponding pattern and to make sense of the writings understand a little about how to vary the Elixir.

-No elixir as a variable are not assigned a value.
+In Elixir the variables are not assigned a value

 To explain it better here is an example: